Economy of Belarus: Information technology

 Information technology was a growing sector of Belarus economy.
 In the early 2000s, a propitious climate was created in the country: IT companies received a 0% rate on taxes and state subsidies, income tax for tech workers was also reduced.
 Launched in 2006, the Hi-Tech Park on the northeastern outskirts of Minsk was meant to become Belarusian Silicon Valley.
 In 2019 Lukashenko visited the HTP and called it his favorite project.
 By 2020, it hosted more than 750 start-ups and outsourcing companies that employed 58,000 workers.
 Overall, more than 100,000 citizens worked in IT.

 In the last two decades Belarusian IT turned into a major tech hub in Europe, it made up 5.5% of the country's GDP and exported up to $2 billion (€1.69bn) worth of software.

-The nation-wide opposition crackdown led by the authorities after 2020 protests resulted in significant decline of the previously booming IT sector because most tech specialists fled the country.
+The nationwide opposition crackdown led by the authorities after 2020 protests resulted in significant decline of the previously booming IT sector because most tech specialists fled the country.
 Most Minsk-born start-ups relocated to other European countries, only in 2021 more than 15,000 IT workers left the country.
 More than 3000 tech workers had gone to Ukraine, 1800 employees of 30 companies with total investments of $76.8 million moved to Poland, at least 41 companies went to Lithuania.
 Such giants as Viber and Wargaming joined the exodus.

 2022 Russian Invasion of Ukraine provoked the second wave of IT brain drain in Belarus.
 According to Dev.by, it was even bigger than the first one.
 Almost 40% of companies faced refuses in new contracts due to sanctions, imposed on Belarus.

 In August 2021 Lukashenko accused HTP companies of working 'for the USA for half prices'.
 On April 4, 2022, he commanded to 'deal with the tech workers' and return the IT sector into equal terms with other industries.
 In March 2022 taxes for IT companies were raised.